Joseph Ignatz Sadler

-Joseph Ignatz Sadler (17 February 1725 – 9 January 1767) was a painter from Bohemia.
+Joseph Ignatz Sadler (17 February 1725 – 9 January 1767) was a Czech painter.

 Life

-Sadler was born in Olomouc, and primarily painted religious-themed frescoes. acting especially in Moravia, for example the frescoes on the ceiling of the church of the Holy Trinity Church, Fulnek.
+Sadler was born in Olomouc, and primarily painted religious-themed frescoes. acting especially in Moravia, for example the frescoes on the ceiling of the Church of the Holy Trinity, Fulnek.
 He was the brother-in-law of the painter Johann Christoph Handke.
 He was of German minority ethnics in Moravia.